tgtiburon/train-of-thought/docs/AcceptanceCriteria.md

     -Link included in README.md

-    - [] Shows all technical acceptance criteria being met.
+    -- [x] Shows all technical acceptance criteria being met.

-    - [] How to start the server
+    -- [x] How to start the server

-    - [] GET routes for all Users and Thoughts being tested in insomnia
+    -- [x] GET routes for all Users and Thoughts being tested in insomnia

-    - [] GET routes for single user and single thoughts in insomnia
+    -- [x] GET routes for single user and single thoughts in insomnia

-     -[] POST, PUT, DELETE routes for users and thoughts in insomnia
+     --[x] POST, PUT, DELETE routes for users and thoughts in insomnia

-    - [] POST and DELETE routes for user's friend list in insomnia
+    -- [x] POST and DELETE routes for user's friend list in insomnia

-    - [] POST and DELETE routes for reactions to thoughts being tested in insomnia
+    - [x] POST and DELETE routes for reactions to thoughts being tested in insomnia